If you’ve taken my free Acne Solutions Email Course, you know I am a huge fan of drinking infused mint water or spearmint tea for acne.

 Studies show that spearmint tea has anti-androgen effects

-One study on 42 women with Polycystic Ovarian Syndrome (PCOS) who have hirsutism (excess facial and body hair) caused by high androgen levels showed promising results from drinking spearmint tea twice a day.
+One study on 42 women with Polycystic Ovarian Syndrome (PCOS) and hirsutism (excess facial and body hair) caused by high androgen levels showed promising results from drinking spearmint tea twice a day.

 The group was randomly divided into two groups; one group drinking spearmint tea, and the other drinking a placebo.
 The trial was for 30 days, and they all drank two cups of tea every day.